 - Choose the right bulb for each room.
 LED bulbs come in a variety of shapes, sizes, brightness and color to suit nearly every household fixture.

-- When they do finally burn out, properly recycle CFL bulbs for free at participating retail locations, household-hazardous-waste facilities and select PSE offices.
+- When they do finally burn out, properly recycle CFL bulbs for free at participating retail locations and household-hazardous-waste facilities.
+Find a location here.

-- Fins out more information about LED bulbs.
+- Find out more information about select LED bulbs.

 Appliances and electronics

-- Avoid over-drying laundry and clean the lint filter every time you use it to decrease drying time.
+- Avoid over-drying laundry and clean the lint filter every time you use your dryer to decrease drying time.
 Consider an ENERGY STAR certified appliance.

 - Think about whether you need that second fridge or freezer in the garage or basement.
 Older units can cost more than $100 a year to power.

 - When cooking, match pots and pans to the right-sized burner.
 Use a microwave oven, rather than your stove, to heat food whenever possible.

 - Many electronics draw power even when turned off.
 Plug items like TVs, DVD players and game consoles into power strips that you can switch off when not in use.
 Special "smart" power strips do this automatically.

 - Use inexpensive weather-stripping and door sweeps to reduce air leaks around entry doors.
 For a no-cost fix, roll up a bath towel and hold it against the bottom of the door with a weight.